Angel Demapan: Second CNMI House tenure

 In the 2020 general election, he was elected to the Northern Mariana Islands House of Representatives.
-In August 2021, after the passing of Minority Leader Ivan Blanco, Demapan was elected House Minority Leader by his fellow Republicans.
+At the start of the 22nd Commonwealth Legislature, Demapan was the Republican candidate for speaker of the house.
+After a stalemate between himself and Edmund Villagomez, Demapan bowed out after the third ballot in favor of fellow Republican Ivan Blanco.
+Villagomez was ultimately elected speaker.
+Demapan was also the Republican candidate for Floor Leader, losing to Villagomez-supporter Ralph N. Yumul.
+In August 2021, after the death of Minority Leader Ivan Blanco, Demapan was elected House Minority Leader by his fellow Republicans.
 In the 2022 general election, Demapan ran for an open seat in the Northern Mariana Islands Senate.
 He finished third of five candidates for the two open seats, losing to Democratic candidate Celina Babauta and Democratic-aligned independent candidate Corina Magofna.
 After the start of the 23rd Commonwealth Legislature, the predominantly-Republican minority chose Patrick Hofschneider San Nicolas to succeed Demapan as minority leader.

 Post-legislative career

 In 2024, Demapan is an administrative services manager for the Nutrition Assistance Program.
-In 2025, he was named Deputy Assistant Secretary for Insular & International Affairs in the United States Department of the Interior.
+At the start of the 119th United States Congress, newly elected Delegate Kimberlyn King-Hinds named Demapan as her legislative director.
+In 2025, on the recommendation of Delegate King-Hinds, he was named Deputy Assistant Secretary for Insular & International Affairs in the United States Department of the Interior.